Frequently Asked Questions

 Do I need a counsellor of the same background, gender, or sexual orientation as me?

 Some people feel apprehensive about whether they will really be understood and receive the support they need if their counsellor is of a different background to themselves.
-This is especially the case when they have experienced discrimination or oppression in the past.
+This feeling can be paritcularly strong if they have experiences of being discriminated against.

 I hold a strong commitment to working with diversity.
 Through in-depth training, I have developed a keen awareness of how the cultures and groups I represent can influence the counselling relationship.
 Along with maintaining a non-judgemental attitude, this has enabled me to engage successfully with clients from a diverse range of backgrounds.
 If you have any concerns around such issues, then please feel free to discuss these with me.